CPF

 If the company allows the employee to go into a negative leave balance and the employee subsequently resigns with a negative leave balance, then the CPF must be calculated based on the employee’s earnings before the deduction for leave.

-The CPF contribution rates for employees aged 55 to 70 years old will increase from 1 January 2024.
-This increase is only applicable to third year permanent residents onwards.
+The CPF contribution rates for employees aged 55 to 65 will increase on 1 January 2025.
+This increase is applicable only to third year permanent residents onwards.
 First and second year permanent residents will not be affected unless CPF is calculated at a higher rate.

 For more information on higher rates please refer to:

 SimplePay will automatically calculate CPF using the new rates.
-This will take effect from 1 January 2024.
+This will take effect on 1 January 2025.